amplication/docs/docs/welcome.md

 Welcome to Amplication's developer documentation!

 Amplication is an open-source, AI-powered code generation solution for rapid .NET and Node.js development.
-Unlike other AI code generation tools, Amplication is the only one that guarantees production-ready code generation with every use.
+Unlike other AI code generation tools, Amplication is the only one that guarantees production-ready code generation for all your backend needs.

 ## Quick Start